 The Anatolian Shepherd Dog is a breed that can trace its origins back several thousand years to Asia Minor.
 The breed first served as a hunting dog, then as a livestock guardian for sheep and other animals.
 Sometimes the dogs would travel across Asia Minor with caravans of nomadic traders, such as the Assyrians or Sumerians.
-In fact, the British Museum in London houses an Assyrian bas-relief featuring Anatolian Shepherd Dogs.
+In fact, the British Museum in London houses an Assyrian wall panel featuring what appear to be Anatolian Shepherd Dogs.

 Anatolians are large dogs that are still used today to guard sheep and other livestock, and the breed’s temperament reflects this function.
 The AKC breed standard states that an Anatolian Shepherd Dog should be “loyal, independent, and reserved.”
 As noted in the AKC’s 22nd edition of The New Complete Dog Book, these dogs “possess great endurance, speed, and agility,” and are “highly intelligent, courageous, adaptable, instinctively protective, and territorial.”

-As territorial guardians, these dogs are not friendly to strangers when alone on their property, and unsocialized Anatolians have been known to become too protective and aggressive toward other dogs, so early socialization is key.
+As territorial guardians, these dogs are not friendly to strangers when alone on their property.
+Unsocialized Anatolians have been known to become too protective and aggressive toward other dogs, so early socialization is key.

 Recognizable to children everywhere due to the animated series Belle and Sebastian (based on the 1966 French novel by Cécile Aubry), the Great Pyrenees is a beloved livestock guardian breed that also is believed to have originated in Central Asia.
 The Romans called upon the precursors of the breed we know today to guard livestock throughout the Roman Empire.
-It was from the descendants of these dogs in the Pyrenees mountain range between France and Spain that today’s Great Pyrenees developed, and in the seventeenth century, Louis XIV declared it the “Royal Dog of France.”
+Today’s Great Pyrenees developed from these dogs, who lived in the Pyrenees mountain range between France and Spain.
+In tthe 17th century, King Louis XIV declared it the “Royal Dog of France.”

 Given this breed’s function as a livestock guardian, companion owners should keep in mind that this dog will naturally look for some guarding activity as a source of employment.
 However, they are known for their gentle nature, especially with their families, and it is not uncommon to see a Pyr working as a therapy dog.

-This breed does have a unique anatomic feature: the presence of double dewclaws on the rear legs.
-The New Complete Dog Book notes that “they may have functioned in the past as a ‘snowshoe’ in the deep snows of the Pyrenees Mountains or possibly assisted the dogs as additional brakes when they raced downhill; today, they are a traditional symbol of breed purity.”
+This breed does have a unique anatomic feature, the presence of double dewclaws on the rear legs.
+The New Complete Dog Book notes that “they may have functioned in the past as a ‘snowshoe’ in the deep snows of the Pyrenees Mountains or possibly assisted the dogs as additional brakes when they raced downhill,” though “today, they are a traditional symbol of breed purity.”